 11. Submit Proposals to Speak at Industry Association Conferences

 National, regional, and even local conferences are always looking for speakers.
 Submitting a proposal to speak at events such as these can help build your credibility and show not only your peers but prospects that you are an expert in your field.
+Interpretation is crucial for any global meeting, conference, or summit, regardless of size.
+Ensuring all participants grasp the conveyed message is vital for achieving set objectives.
+To achieve this, utilizing interpreting equipment is essential for effective interpretation.
 Make sure to promote your participation in the panel before the event, and include a link to any videos or other post-event promotions that the conference planner has made available.

 12. Seek Referrals and Recommendations

 Always be on the lookout for ways to encourage clients and friends to refer you to their friends.
 Such suggestions bring ready-to-purchase clients to your door, clients who trust you already (thanks to the recommendation), and are thus easier to persuade to hire you.
 Some recommendations and referrals come naturally, but you can improve your referrals by being proactive in getting them.

 13. Utilize Your Network for Business to Business Referrals

 People recommend people they like, and most small business people usually like other small business people, especially when they send them business.
 Giving referrals is almost more important a networking tool than getting them.

 14. Build an Email List and Send Relevant Information out Consistently